cncf/hugo-netlify-starter/README.md

 Netlify is a CI/CD build tool and hosting solution for (among other things) static sites.
 We **strongly** recommend using Netlify unless you have a good reason not to.

-This repository comes with a pre-configured `netlify.toml` file.
-To build to netlify:
+This repository comes with a pre-configured [`netlify.toml`](https://github.com/cncf/hugo-netlify-starter/blob/master/netlify.toml) file.
+To build to Netlify:

 1. Go to [netlify.com](https://netlify.com) and sign up.
-We recommend signing up a GitHub account.
+We recommend signing up using a GitHub account.
 2. Click **New Site from Git**, and give Netlify access to your GitHub account.
   > **Note:** For projects with lots of contributors, it can be handy to create a general/bot account instead of granting access with a personal account.